dsouths/pharmacy4u/README.md

 <h1>Bugs</h1>

+<b> Background images would not load - </b> after deploying my project to github the background images wouldn't load due to having used absolute file paths.
+I used "/images/pexels-karolina-grabowska-4210656.jpg" instead of "../images/pexels-karolina-grabowska-4210656.jpg".
+Using "../" remedied this issue.

 <b>Media Query Issue with fixed footer -</b>  The footer width was greater than the rest of the pages when I reduced screen size down to <1024px.
 After discussing with some colleagues on Slack I discovered my issue was a padding-right issue on the menu.
 I removed the padding to the right & this resolved the issue